 - You can change your marriage by changing yourself.
 Veteran couples have learned that trying to change their spouse is like trying to push a rope — almost impossible.
 Often, the only person we can change in our marriage is ourselves.

 - Love is a verb, not just a feeling.
 Everyday life wears away the "feel good side of marriage."
 Feelings, like happiness, will fluctuate.
 But, real love is based on a couple's vows of commitment: "For better or for worse" — when it feels good and when it doesn't.

 - Marriage is often about fighting the battle between your ears.
-Successful couples have learned to resist holding grudges, bringing up the past and remembering that they married an imperfect person – and so did their spouse.
+Successful couples have learned to resist holding grudges and bringing up the past.
+They remember that they married an imperfect person — and so did their spouse.